 Another concern is that there are restrictions that apply to certain guns.
 Creating a gun trust can help to ensure that all applicable laws and regulations are followed regarding the administration of the trust and the firearms it contains.
 Some legal questions need to be answered in regards to the suitability of passing certain types of weapons on to others, especially those that are more heavily regulated.

 A gun trust is fairly flexible, as it is revocable.
-While it can certainly be used as a tool during estate planning, many Atlanta area residents use it for a whole different reason.
+While it can certainly be used as a tool during estate planning, many Marietta area residents use it for a whole different reason.
 Because certain types of guns are so heavily regulated, they cannot be transported or used without the owner present.
 A gun trust allows for the owner to name trustees who are then permitted to engage in these activities legally.

 Gun trusts have become fairly common, with gun dealers even providing them to customers.
 In reality, though, it is one area where having a qualified wills and trusts lawyer involved is especially helpful.
 Because of the regulations surrounding firearms and the fact that most of the trusts created with the provided forms are not specific to guns, many owners don’t even realize that they’re breaking laws, erroneously believing they have covered themselves adequately.